jstitch/MambuPy/README.md

   - support for Python 3 ready!
 * v1.1.0 2018-12-16
   - config parsers for a better configuration of MambuPy
+* v1.1.1 2018-12-17
+  - argparse to override configuration of MambuPy from command line

 ### Author